tldr-pages/tldr/pages/common/terminalizer.md

 # terminalizer

-> Utility program which records your terminal and generate animated gifs or share a web player.
+> Utility program which records the terminal and generate animated gifs or share a video.

 - Create a global config directory:

 `terminalizer init`

-- Record your terminal and create a recording file:
+- Record the terminal and create a recording file:

 `terminalizer record {{file_name}}`

-- Play a recorded file on your terminal:
+- Play a recorded file on the terminal:

 `terminalizer play {{file_name}}`